univention/univention-corporate-server/doc/changelog/index.rst

 File system quota module
 ========================

-* Translations for the search bar in the UMC module :guilabel:`Filesystem quotas` have been added (:uv:bug:`55664`).
+* Translations for the search bar in the UMC module *Filesystem quotas* have been added (:uv:bug:`55664`).

 .. _changelog-umc-other: